City of Santa Clara

 Field Operations

-The Field Operations Division includes many specialized units that address a wide variety of policing problems such as the Traffic Unit, Special Response Team (SRT), the Temporary Holding Facility (THF), the Canine Unite, the Honor Guard, and Reserve Operations Unit.
+Specialized units within the division address specific needs, including the Traffic Unit, Special Response Team (SRT), Temporary Holding Facility (THF), Canine Unit, Honor Guard, and Reserve Operations Unit.

 Canine (K9) Team